 - ARPA-E may address the conduct or performance of project activities; - During award negotiations, ARPA-E Program Directors and awardees establish a schedule of quarterly milestones and deliverables; - Prime Recipients document the achievement of these milestones and deliverables in quarterly technical and financial progress reports, which are reviewed and evaluated by ARPA-E Program Directors; - ARPA-E Program Directors visit each Prime Recipient at least twice per year, and hold periodic meetings, conference calls, and webinars with Project Teams; - ARPA-E reviews reimbursement requests for compliance with applicable Federal cost principles.
-Upon request, Prime Recipients are required to provide additional information and documentation to support claimed expenditures; - Prime Recipients are required to comply with agency-specific and programmatic requirements;

-9 A Prime Recipient is the signatory to an ARPA-E Grant.

-- As appropriate, ARPA-E works closely with Prime Recipients to facilitate and expedite the deployment of ARPA-E-funded technologies to market; - ARPA-E works with other government agencies and nonprofits to provide mentoring and networking opportunities for Prime Recipients; and - ARPA-E organizes and sponsors events to educate Prime Recipients about key barriers to the deployment of their ARPA-E-funded technologies.
+Upon request, Prime Recipients are required to provide additional information and documentation to support claimed expenditures; - Prime Recipients are required to comply with agency-specific and programmatic requirements; - As appropriate, ARPA-E works closely with Prime Recipients to facilitate and expedite the deployment of ARPA-E-funded technologies to market; - ARPA-E works with other government agencies and nonprofits to provide mentoring and networking opportunities for Prime Recipients; and - ARPA-E organizes and sponsors events to educate Prime Recipients about key barriers to the deployment of their ARPA-E-funded technologies.
 In addition, ARPA-E establishes collaborations with private and public entities to provide continued support for the development and deployment of ARPA-E-funded technologies.